 4. How can I help my partner/ support person prepare?
 Can they really help me during labour?

 It’s quite common for partners to feel inadequate or unnecessary during childbirth.
 It’s can be hard for them to know how to help or support you while you’re in labour.
 At times, it may be actually be confronting for them if they’re not sure what is happening.
 Rest assured though, with the right preparation, their presence and support will be extremely valuable.

 One of the best things your partner can do during in labour is to be calm and offer their complete support.
 In order to be a helpful and calming influence throughout your labour, they need to be educated so that they too understand the process, know what to expect and what practical steps they can take to comfort you and provide reassurance.

-Childbirth classes such as Birth Beat give birth partners the knowledge they need and explain why gestures such as; getting water, heat packs, offering gentle massage and watching for language cues from their partner, are all important.
-Knowledge can empower partners which enables them to be more relaxed, in turn having a flow-on effect of making you feel relaxed and supported, all of which are helpful during labour.
-Best of all, Birth Beat classes can be taken from the comfort and privacy of your home, something many partners, particularly men, prefer to the traditional face-to-face classes in a room full of strangers.
+Childbirth classes such as Birth Beat’s Online Childbirth Course give birth partners the knowledge they need.
+They and explain why gestures such as; getting water, heat packs, offering gentle massage and watching for language cues from their partner, are all important.
+Knowledge enables them to be more relaxed, in turn having a flow-on effect of making you feel relaxed and supported, all of which are helpful during labour.
+Best of all, Birth Beat can be accessed at anytime from the comfort and privacy of your home.
+This is something many partners, particularly men, prefer to the traditional face-to-face classes in a room full of strangers.

 5. What happens after the birth and we take our baby home?

 In the excitement and build up of pregnancy, preparing for your gorgeous bundle of joy and choosing baby names, it’s sometimes easy to forget that there will be a tiny human needing your complete care and attention at the end of pregnancy.
 It sounds silly, yet so many first-time parents feel a sense of ‘what do we do now?’ once they’re home from the hospital and, it’s completely normal.